Battle of Taierzhuang

+The battle was characterized by vicious close quarters combat.
+The cramped conditions of urban warfare neutralized Japanese advantages in cannon and heavy artillery.
+In these circumstances, the Chinese were able to fight the Japanese as equals.
+Unlike previous engagements, the Chinese managed to resupply their troops while also preventing the Japanese from doing the same.
+After two weeks of heavy fighting, the Japanese were bled dry of men and material.
+The Japanese were then virtually encircled by a Chinese counterattack, and were forced out of Taierzhuang with heavy casualties.

-Tai'erzhuang is located on the eastern bank of the Grand Canal of China and was a frontier garrison northeast of Xuzhou.
+Taierzhuang is located on the eastern bank of the Grand Canal of China and was a frontier garrison northeast of Xuzhou.
 It was also the terminus of a local branch railway from Lincheng.
 Xuzhou itself was the junction of the Jinpu railway (Tianjin-Pukou), the Longhai railway (Lanzhou-Lianyungang), and the headquarters of the KMT's 5th War Zone.

 Background

 Political and strategic situation

-By 1938, the Chinese military had suffered tremendous losses following the fall of Shanghai and Nanjing.
+By 1938, the Chinese military had suffered tremendous losses in the campaigns of Shanghai and Nanjing.
 In particular, its air force and navy had both been virtually wiped out.
 Nonetheless, China's resolve in resisting the Japanese invasion showed no signs of weakening.
-On 30 January, the Japanese military high command, after evaluating the situation in China, decided that no new offensive operations shall be conducted until August.
+On 30 January, the Japanese military high command, after evaluating the situation in China, decided that no new offensive operations should be conducted until August.
 Emperor Hirohito's stance was even more conservative: he believed that it would take at least a year for the Japanese to solidify their positions in their newly captured territory and consolidate their strength before conducting any further operations.
 Thus, the Japanese high command decided to wait until 1939 before conducting a swift, aggressive offensive in order to decisively end the war in China.